-It is expected that a student will need no more than five years to complete the MSN degree or post-master's certificate.
+It is expected that a student will complete the MSN degree or post-master's certificate in no more than five years.
 Any student who exceeds the five-year time limit for completing a degree must apply for readmission to the degree program as a new student and begin a new planned program of study.
 Course credits over five years old may not be accepted in the new program of study.
 Other previous course work will be evaluated on the basis of its applicability to the new program of study.